ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

 ### Configure the SoftLayer VPN

 In this tutorial, the load balancer is the front door for the application users.
-The virtual servers do not need to be visible on the public Internet.
+The {{site.data.keyword.virtualmachinesshort}} do not need to be visible on the public Internet.
 Thus they will be provisioned with only a private IP address and you will use your SoftLayer VPN connection to work on the servers.

 1. [Ensure your VPN Access is enabled](https://knowledgelayer.softlayer.com/procedure/getting-started-softlayer-vpn).